March 18, Reading 3 – Acts 21:1-16

 “Let the will of the Lord be done.”

-We see in today’s passage the courage Paul displays.
+We see in today’s passage the courage that Paul displays.

-We see the active hard-won trust of his companions, the brothers and sisters who wrestled with the idea that this beloved servant of Jesus would die if he went up to Jerusalem.
+We see the active hard-won trust that his companions display, the brothers and sisters who wrestled with the idea that this beloved servant of Jesus would die if he went up to Jerusalem.

 “Let the will of the Lord be done.”

-But it is God’s will that is sovereign.
-His will we submit under.
+It is God’s will that is sovereign.
+His will is what we submit under.
 His will that we go about each day.

 May this way of thinking be true in our lives today and onwards – Let the will of the Lord be done!